wangby511/System-Design-Architecture-and-Infra/aws-related.md

 * Decoupling two applications and allowing parallel asynchronous processing.

 * Only one subscriber is needed.
+(When a message only needs to be processed by a known consumer.)

 We can design fan-out pattern by using both SNS and SQS.
 In this pattern, a message published to an SNS topic is distributed to multiple SQS queues in parallel.
 SQS is mainly used to decouple applications.
 SNS distributes several copies of message to several subscribers.

 ### Details About SQS

+AWS Simple Queue Service (SQS) offers a robust, highly scalable serverless hosted queue for storing messages and delivering data between application components.

 There are two types of queues - Standard(Best effort ordering, At least once delivery) and FIFO(First in First Out ordering, Exactly once processing).